leomeyer/SimpleMQTT/README.md

 ## Features
 - Supports all fundamental data types (integral types, floating point types, `bool`) as well as arrays of these types
 - Supports character arrays (fixed length) and `String` objects (variable length), both constant or modifiable
-- Can either manage topic values by itself or reference existing variables
+- Can either manage topic values by itself or use existing variables
-- Can detect changes to referenced variables and auto-publish them if necessary
+- Can detect changes to variables and automatically publish them if necessary
 - Supports subscribing to any topic on an MQTT broker
+- Optional support for working with complex JSON structures
 - Supports different formatting options depending on data type
 - Conversion range checks ensure that only valid values are accepted
 - Supports custom data types and individual validation functions